komalkushwaha30/MovieCatalog/src/thoughtProcess.md

 so that user can go through all the liked movies and I have dedicated one row for each item of liked list.

+Debugging the Liked list
+during the interview, I came across the problem that when I was clicking on card's like button therefor it was getting added to the playlist repeated times, becuase it becomes the loop hole in the functionality

+we wanted that if the like playlist already have that movie in the list, then the add button should show the label as remove, vice-versa.

+My appraoch here was that finding the if the clicked element exists in the liked playlist, and then based on that I would have changed the name of the button.

+for that I thought to filter the arrays and will get if the array exists or not, later realised that it, filter return an array and I am searching for a boolean value to check if the item exists or not.

+Inorder to get the boolean value by using find functionality and it was working partially because find was returing the object of the array when the list of item was present else return undefined which is at the end a falsy value.

+but after that I realised that some function return the true and false, therefore I applied  the some function on liked playlist inorder to check if the item exist or not then if its false, the add the element to the  liked list else do nothing.

+but I also had to add the label on the button that it should be add or remove and for that as well, I would have required check if the clicked item in the playlist or not. for that, again I would have to use the some function.

+therefore I move this variable "isLiked" at the global level so that I just have to write only once, and by the ternary operator, we assigned the button name based on if its liked or not and also handle the function where once the item is already there in the likeList then it shows remove on the button , and if we click on remove, I added the functionality of filter it remove the item.

+by this procedure, we solved the bug, where if the item is already there in the liked playlist then it cannot be clicked again until we remove it

 DETAILED PAGE